thrilldavis/chrome_browser_assistant/README.md

 ### Using the Extension

+**Basic Usage:**
 1. Navigate to any webpage
 2. Click the extension icon to open the side panel
 3. **To chat about the page**: Click "Summarize" first to give the AI context about the page
 4. **To chat generally**: Just start typing in the chat box
 5. Have a conversation - the AI remembers the context of your discussion

+**Using Actions (Gmail):**
+1. Open Gmail and view an email
+2. Open the Browser Assistant side panel
+3. Type an action command:
+   - "reply to this email"
+   - "reply saying I'll be out of office next week"
+   - "compose email to john@example.com about the project update"
+4. Review the AI-generated content in the confirmation overlay
+5. Edit if needed, then click "Apply" to fill Gmail's compose area
+6. Review in Gmail and send when ready

 ## Known Limitations